Chapter 9 Reasoning and Decision Making

 Conditional syllogisms

 Another type of syllogism is called “conditional syllogism.”
 Just like the categorical syllogisms, they also have two premises and a conclusion.
 The difference is that the first premise has the form “If … then”.
 Syllogisms like this one are common in everyday life.
-Consider the following example from the story about Knut:
+Consider the following example:

-Premise 1: If it is raining, Knut’s wife needs an umbrella.
+Premise 1: If it is raining, you needs an umbrella.

 Premise 2: It is raining.